Smithsonian/ngehtutil/README.md

 *ngeht-util* is a library of python modules to help in the design, development, and analysis of the ngEHT VLBI telescope.
 It consists of four models: station, source, target, and cost.

+One purpose of the system is to maintain a database of known sites, array definitions, source models, and sky locations.
+By using a single library for all of our tools, we can be certain that we're all talking about the same thing when we say "the reference array" or "OVRO."
+When the library loaded, the database of these known items is loaded and ready for use.

 ## Installation

 The library is installed using pip, and it is recommended to use a virtual environment.
 The library